GrantP-Collabetive/quick-convert/README.md

 ## TODO Tasks

-- [❌] Dynamically add input fields for columns and joins so its always n+1
+- [❌] Dynamically add input fields for columns and joins so there are always n+1 rows
 - [❌] Accommodate dynamic inputs in the string builder
 - [❌] Drop down lists to allow the user to select different join types
 - [❌] Where clause input